andrewchambers/hermes/doc/man/hermes-package-store.7.md

 ## DESCRIPTION

 Hermes maintains a database of packages which we refer to as a package store, this manual page describes all aspects of the package store for your reference.
-In general, a user will not need to manually edit the contents of the repository, instead letting hermes maintain these files.
+In general, a user will not need to manually edit the contents of the store, instead letting hermes maintain these files.

 ## FILES

 * `/etc/hermes/cfg.jdn` - This is the store config.
 It's format will be discussed in [CONFIGURATION][].

-* `/etc/hermes/signing-key-$ID.sec` - The repository secret key, this key is in a format understood by hermes-signify(1).
+* `/etc/hermes/signing-key-$ID.sec` - The store secret key in a format understood by hermes-signify(1).
-  The repository uses this key to prove it's identity to peer package stores during package import/export.
+  The store uses this key to prove it's identity to peer package stores during package export.
 In general, package stores only accept packages from package stores with a corresponding entry in the `/etc/hermes/trusted-pub-keys` directory.

-* `/etc/hermes/signing-key-$ID.pub` - The repository public key, this key is in a format understood by hermes-signify(1).
+* `/etc/hermes/signing-key-$ID.pub` - A store public key in a format understood by hermes-signify(1).
 This key can be added to peer package stores to enable trusted package transfers between them.

 * `/etc/hermes/signing-key.sec` - A symlink link to the secret key package path without the key ID.